top of page

 Passing Portrait

-Passing Portrait is a solo dance performance that elevates and examines one transmasculine body.
+Passing Portrait is a solo dance performance that elevates and examines a transmasculine body.

 To be a cis-passing male body means that the world recognises you as a man without further questions.

-Passing Portrait is about this trans body — a body that is young enough, grown enough, large enough, discreet enough, attractive enough, white enough, whole enough, masculine enough.
+Passing Portrait features exactly this allowed trans body; a body that is young enough, adult enough, large enough, discreet enough, attractive enough, white enough, whole enough, masculine enough.

-Passing Portrait invites reflection on the politicisation of this body: what defines the rules of gender and body, why does one conform to these rules, and who contributes to upholding them?
+Passing Portrait invites reflection on the politicisation of this body: who defines the rules of gender and body, who conforms to these rules, and what contributes to upholding them?

 Performed at TOU 28th and 29th of January 2025.